30 Oct Best Oktoberfest in Houston

 The Best Oktoberfest in Houston #1 – Alstadt Oktoberfest

 Brightest, most aromatic, cleanest, most to-style, and overall the easiest to drink of the bunch, this BAMF of a malty boi can be found just about everywhere good beer is sold.
 Great work, Alstadt.
 You outshone everybody else from Houston in a Houston blind tasting.
 That deserves a pat on the back for sure.
+But, since it’s in bottles, be careful on your way home not to expose them to the sunlight.
+Here are 4 lies you may have been told about skunked beer.

 Special shout out has to go to Yazmin once again.
 Her and Josh were such gracious hosts.
 She even agreed to pour all the beers for us!
 She did an exceptional job ensuring it was truly a blind tasting.
 She prepared all the samples for us in a different room and brought to the dining room; we insulated ourselves from the noise of her cracking beers open with a medley of classic rock, old school hip hop and (what else even is there to play) to ensure we couldn’t hear if a bottle top, crowler, growler, or can was opened.